Math 25b: Theoretical multivariable calculus and real analysis, Spring 2019

 We'll study functions of several variables, broadly referred to as mathematical analysis.
 This will include differentiation, integration, and rigorous proofs of the classical theorems of calculus in a broad setting.
 The plan is to work through Pugh’s Real mathematical analysis.
 One of the central goals of the course is to introduce you to abstract mathematical thinking.
 Emphasis will be placed on careful reasoning and on learning to understand and construct proofs.
 Prerequisites: any of Math 23a, 25a, 55a.

-Grading: Weekly homeworks (30%), two midterms (40%), final exam (30%)
+Grading: Weekly homework (30%), two midterms (20% each), final exam (30%)